Millaa Millaa is a quaint country village.

 Where to Eat?

-When dining in Millaa Millaa, plenty of options suit all tastes and budgets.
+There are plenty of options to suit all tastes and budgets.
 The town is home to various cafes, restaurants, and pubs that offer delicious food and drinks.

-The Falls Teahouse is a popular destination for breakfast, lunch, and afternoon tea, with a range of homemade cakes, scones, and sandwiches.
-The teahouse is in a beautiful garden setting with outdoor seating.
+The Falls Teahouse is a popular destination for breakfast, lunch, and afternoon tea.
+It offers a range of homemade cakes, scones, and sandwiches in a beautiful garden setting with outdoor seating.

-For those looking for classic pub fare, the Millaa Millaa Hotel is a local institution famous for its friendly atmosphere and delicious meals.
-The hotel also offers a range of local beers and wines.
+For those looking for classic pub fare, the Millaa Millaa Hotel is a local institution famous for its friendly atmosphere, delicious meals, and a range of local beers and wines.

 If you’re looking for something a little different, the Mungalli Creek Dairy Cafe offers a range of organic and locally-sourced food and drinks, including artisanal cheeses and yoghurts.
 The cafe is on a working dairy farm with stunning views of the surrounding hills and rainforest.